BasedLinux/bsd/doc/manual/source/language/derivations.md

     - A *path* (e.g., `../foo/sources.tar`) causes the referenced file
       to be copied to the store; its location in the store is put in the environment variable.
-The idea is that all sources should reside in the Nix store, since all inputs to a derivation should reside in the Nix store.
+The idea is that all sources should reside in the Bsd store, since all inputs to a derivation should reside in the Bsd store.

     - A *derivation* causes that derivation to be built prior to the present derivation.
 The environment variable is set to the [store path] of the derivation's default [output](#attr-outputs).